michaeljecmen/traderbot/README.md

 trade crypto -- 24/7 always opps for moneymaking polygon does not limit api usage with pro plan, for crypto that's 50$ a month which is a great price alpaca does not either, trade crypto on alpaca is future move

+problems:
+cannot trade with value of previous closed trades until 2 days after the position was closed. this is pretty universal, and not broker/platform specific. this is only the case for cash accounts, however, and margin accounts (provided you have over 25k of assets in the acct at each day end) are free to trade with the value of closed positions instantly.

+crypto does not have these rules!

+TODO
+try RH crypto, see if the rh limiting can be figured out, then jump ship to alpaca if neither consistent either way need instant accounts back so alpaca is the move anyways add limit order spreads to crypto, limit order at open+1% and stop loss at open-1%

+jesus christ:
+Market orders on Robinhood are placed as limit orders at 1% above the market price in order to protect customers from overdraft.